aerdman1/henryhowler/docs/Ancestors/capt-henry-sophia/why-we-laugh-garfield-shares-laughs-with-capt-henry-son.md

 ---
 <Image alt="Image" border={false} src="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/02/GarfeldObserver-laughing.png" />

-I copied this post from the , ,  which does not exist anymore.
+I copied this post from the , National Park Guide, Garfield Observer Blog ,  which does not exist anymore._

-Good friends and casual visitors often remarked about James Garfield’s passion for books and their contents.
+"Good friends and casual visitors often remarked about James Garfield’s passion for books and their contents.
 A visitor to the Congressman’s home on I Street in Washington, D.C.:

 “The books… overflowed the library.
 And undoubtedly the overflow has been regular, as you can go nowhere in the general’s home without coming face to face with books.
 They confront you in the hall when you enter, in the parlor and the sitting room, in the dining-room and even in the bath-room, where documents and speeches are corded up like firewood.” (quoted in Leech & Brown, The Garfield Orbit, p.182-183)